-- Furthermore we are working on a new modelling technique for the cable in the dummy.
-The target is to eliminate all seatbelt elements and use a cable which also provides a bending stiffness. - In parallel we are working on using LS-DYNA implicit to position the BioRID-II more efficient.
-First runs are done and we expect the next release is usable for implicit.
+- Furthermore we are working on better neck and pelvis performance. - In parallel we are working on using LS-DYNA implicit to position the BioRID-II more efficient.

 6. Material tests

 Material tests on all major foams and rubber like materials have been performed.
 The specimens were taken from blocks provided by Denton COE in Heidelberg.
 The blocks are depicted below.